 In the Genuine Contact way of working, one focus is on developing and continually regenerating a life-nourishing climate within which the organization and its people do their work.
 There are many considerations for what makes a life-nourishing climate.
 One is having a chosen decision-making method that is clearly described and well-understood by all members of the organization.
 It is especially beneficial if this decision-making method is participatory – that stakeholders have a chance to participate in the decisions being made that will affect them or that they are expected to implement.

-In our international Genuine Contact Organization, we have a well-defined decision-making matrix and a highly participatory process.
+In the international Genuine Contact Organization, we have a well-defined decision-making matrix and a highly participatory process.

 Decision-Making Matrix